zdravkov/kendo-docs/getting-started/mobile/listview/endless-scrolling.md

 ---
-title: Use the ListView of Kendo UI Mobile with endless scrolling
+title: Endless Scrolling
+previous_url: /howto/howto-use-the-mobile-listview-with-endless-scrolling
 ---

-# How-To: Use the ListView of Kendo UI Mobile with endless scrolling
+# Use the ListView of Kendo UI Mobile With Endless Scrolling

-In this how-to, we will examine how to use the [ListView](/api/mobile/listview) of Kendo UI Mobile with endless scrolling.

 The Kendo Mobile ListView widget is used to display flat or grouped list of items.
-It can be either used in unbound mode by enhancing an HTML ul element, or bound to a DataSource instance.
+It can be either used in unbound mode by enhancing an HTML `UL` element, or bound to a DataSource instance.

 Rendering a lot of data at once will lead to a performance issues with the application.
 One way to solve this problem is to use "endless scrolling".
-Endless scrolling provides a way to load additional content dinamically.
+Endless scrolling provides a way to load additional content dynamically.
 When the user scrolls down the listview and reaches the end of the list, more content is being loaded without a page refresh.

-## Create a Mobile ListView with endless scrolling
+## Create a Mobile ListView with Endless Scrolling

-** In order to proceed with this "How-to", you will need to know how to build [Kendo Mobile application](/howto/build-apps-with-kendo-ui-mobile).

 First step is to decide what will be the best way to get the additional data.
 Here are the possible ways:

 - **local** - The whole data is serialized on the client.
 As the user scrolls down, new data is displayed.
 - **remote** - Only the first page of the data will serialized and rendered on the client.
 When the user reaches the end of the list an Ajax request will be made to fetch the next portion of the data.

-### Bind the Mobile ListView to a local data
+### Bind the Mobile ListView to a Local Data

 Let's see how the Mobile ListView works by building a simple example that uses locally generated data.